metaplex/smart-contracts/nft-packs/README.md

 - Add voucher
     - save MasterEdition data(keys) so we can match Editions with this Master when users will open a pack
     - pack can have multiple different vouchers and every voucher has the same value and gives users the same amounts of attempts to redeem cards
-    - voucher it's Edition means token in terms of Metaplex but in terms of nft-packs program it's PDA account with seeds [pack_key, "voucher"] which stores some data
+    - voucher is Edition in terms of Metaplex but in terms of nft-packs program it's PDA account with seeds [pack_key, "voucher"] which stores some data
     - we can add only voucher which we are own
+    - to sum up, when we add voucher to the pack we save MasterEdition key to the pack and every user who has Edition from that MasterEdition owns a voucher for created pack and can open it
 - Activate
     - in activated state admin can't change any pack data
     - users can start to open a pack (using `RequestCardForRedeem` and `ClaimPack` methods)